patroni/patroni/README.rst

         -  *password*: password for postgres user.
 It would be set during initialization

     -  *admin*:
         -  *username*: admin username, user will be created during initialization.
-It would have CREATEDB and REATEROLE privileges
+It would have CREATEDB and CREATEROLE privileges
         -  *password*: admin password, user will be created during initialization.

     -  *recovery\_conf*: additional configuration settings written to recovery.conf when configuring follower